Pharmacies and Prescriptions

 Can a provider at Student Health order refills of a prescription written by my doctor at home?

 If you need a refill, you can contact your doctor or you may schedule an appointment with one of our Student Health providers.
 Bring your prescription with you.
 Our providers can discuss your prescription and refill options.
+Have a plan if you will need a refill of a medication – do not wait until you are almost out or run out of your medicine.

 How much will my prescription cost at a pharmacy?